Pitchnogle/pitchnogle.github.io/_posts/2019-11-26-using-c64-disk-drive.md

 ---
-title: "Using C= Disk Drive"
+title: "Using a C= Disk Drive"
 categories:
   - c64
 tags: